-In this review I’ll be looking at the bike primarily from an adventure cycle touring standpoint, as this is the bike’s designed purpose and the focus of my blog in general.
+In this review I’ll be looking at the bike primarily from an adventure cycle touring and bikepacking standpoint, as this is the bike’s designed purpose and the focus of my blog in general.
 After looking at the broad perspective, I’ll cover the frame features and the stock specification in detail, followed by taking a look at the ride quality both loaded and unloaded.

-They’ve been ridden round the world countless times.
+The LHT, as it’s affectionately know, has been ridden round the world countless times.
 I’ve seen more of these in the middle of nowhere than any other long-distance touring bike – including intrepid riders in Ethiopia, Jordan and Iran, amongst other memorable encounters.